Technology

 Is there anything I should watch out for?

 Try not to be drawn in by attractive introductory prices.
-Many boiler cover companies quote only the cost of the first year of cover, and then as much as triple the amount they charge in the second year.
+We've come across boiler cover companies that quote only the cost of the first year of cover, and then hike up their prices in the second year.

-Many boiler companies triple the amount they charge in the second year.
+Most of the providers we asked did not give us specific details on whether the cost of boiler cover jumped in the second year of the contract, saying only that costs would be reevaluated at the end of the fixed-price period.
+One provider did tell us that the price of one of its policies goes up by £120 in the second year – and it can’t be the only one.

+Keep an eye on your bill when it comes to renewal time, and don’t be afraid to haggle or shop around.
+Some providers may be able to factor a low use or no-claims discount into the renewal price.

 Where possible, we publish only the cost of the second year of cover and recommend that you always ask the provider what the cost of its contract is beyond the first 12 months.
-See our boiler cover reviews.

 While boiler breakdown cover may provide you with peace of mind, you should also bear in mind that not everything will be covered by a boiler-servicing contract.